lithiumtoast/FAudio-cs/README.md

 ## Developers: Documentation

-For more information on how C# bindings work, see [`C2CS`](https://github.com/lithiumtoast/c2cs), the tool that generates the bindings for `SDL` and other C libraries.
+For more information on how C# bindings work, see [`C2CS`](https://github.com/lithiumtoast/c2cs), the tool that generates the bindings for `FAudio` and other C libraries.

 FNA3D has limited support.